wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.8 =
+* Update: compatibile with WordPress 4.0.
+* Feature: adds support for pagers to cycled testimonials.

 = 1.7.7.1 =
 * Update: Address 404 error with jquery.cycl2.js.map file in Google Chrome.